cheomanigua/bwa-docs/content/docs/gated-content.md

 1. Streaming the file directly from the Go Backend.
 2. Generating a short time-limited **Signed URL** for content delivery.

-On both cases, restricted pages (files) are stored in GCS.
+On both cases, restricted pages (files) are stored in GCS (Google Cloud Storage).

 * * *